sivolko/azureblogathon/README.md

 GitHub provides automated features that flags vulnerable dependencies Alert to the specific Team member mentioning potential dangers Helps in Vulnerability mitigation
-Automate the process that monitors and secures project dependencies and searches for vulnerabilities
+Automate the process that monitors and secures project dependencies and searches for Vulnerability

 ![Alt text](image-7.png)